 Once the pasta is al dente (cooked, but still with a little bite to it), add the cheese and mix to combine it into the sauce.
 It’ll melt in and smell gorgeous.
 Remove from the heat, top with the gremolata and serve right away, while hot, gooey and ultra cheesy.

-PRO TIP: If you’re using an ovenproof skillet, you can pop the mac and cheese under the grill (broiler) for 5 minutes before serving if you like.
+PRO TIP: If you’re using an ovenproof skillet, you can pop the mac and cheese under the grill (broiler) for a few minutes before serving if you like.
 If you do this, keep about 1/4 cup of cheese aside to scatter on top before you put the pan under the grill.
 Top with the gremolata once it’s out of the oven.

 Got a question?

 You can – but be aware that the pasta will continue to absorb the liquid as it sits.
-It keeps well for 5 days in the fridge in an airtight container.
+It keeps well for five days in the fridge in an airtight container.
 When you come to reheat it, add a little water (a couple of tablespoons) just to help the sauce loosen up again.
 You can either reheat on the stovetop for a couple of minutes over medium heat or in the microwave at 1-minute intervals.
 Store the gremolata separately, then top once the mac and cheese is reheated.

 I like to use whole milk for maximum creaminess, but low-fat milk works really well too!